 That must be a cool way to train in Muay Thai, right?

 Unfortunately, no matter how attractive the punching and kicking technique might appear, it isn’t safe.
-A player is likely to cause himself plenty of damage by indulging in such form of martial art.
+A player is likely to cause himself plenty of damage by indulging in such form of practice.
 Surely, we can conclude right away that this isn’t a way to hone the skills or perfect any art form.

 Let us get to know some more about the punching and kicking trees!